tensorplex-labs/dojo/README.md

 ```

 4. Start local subtensor node (**optional**)
-   > The included subtensor service only expose 30333 (p2p) to the public, 9933 and 9944 are only accesssible internally in the docker network, feel free to change the configuration if required.
+   > The included subtensor service only exposes 30333 (p2p) to the public, 9933 and 9944 are only accessible internally in the docker network, feel free to change the configuration if required.

 ```bash
 # Mainnet